Banagala Upatissa Thero

 Banagala Upatissa Thero (Sinhala: බානගල උපතිස්ස නාහිමි) (born 5 January 1950) is a Sri Lankan Buddhist monk.
-He is the President of the Mahabodhi Society of Sri Lanka, the national branch associated with the historic Mahabodhi Society founded by Anagarika Dharmapala, and serves as the Chief Sangha Nayaka (chief prelate) for Japan.
+He is the President of the Mahabodhi Society of Sri Lanka, the Sri Lankan branch of the Mahabodhi Society founded by Anagarika Dharmapala, and serves as the Chief Sangha Nayaka for Japan.
 He has participated in forums on interfaith dialogue and peace.
-His work also includes educational and humanitarian initiatives.

 Early life and education

-Upatissa Thero was born in Banagala, a village in the Southern Province of Sri Lanka, as the seventh child of Jayasena and Premawathi.
-He attended Banagala Primary School and later studied at Mahabodhi Inter College in Sarnath, India, followed by the Government Higher Secondary School in Sanchi.
+Upatissa Thero was born in Banagala, in the Southern Province of Sri Lanka.
+He was ordained as a Buddhist monk at the age of 17 under Hedigalle Pannatissa Maha Nayaka Thero.
+He studied at Mahabodhi Inter College in Sarnath, India, and later obtained a Bachelor of Arts degree from Bhopal University in 1973 and a Master of Arts degree in Indology and Museology from the same university in 1975.

-At the age of 17, he entered the Buddhist monastic order and was ordained under Hedigalle Pannatissa Maha Nayaka Thero, who was then the Chief Sangha Nayaka for India.
-He studied Buddhist philosophy, the Pali language, and Vinaya (monastic discipline) in Sri Lanka.

-Upatissa Thero obtained a Bachelor of Arts degree from Bhopal University (now Barkatullah University) in 1973 through S.S.L.
-Jain Degree College in Vidisha, and a Master of Arts degree from the same university in 1975 in Indology and Museology.
-He also earned a diploma in Japanese from Tokyo Nihongo Gakko in Shibuya, Tokyo, and received training in early childhood education at Lumbini Kindergarten, affiliated with Shibamata Taishakuten Temple in Tokyo.

 Religious career

-President of the Mahabodhi Society of Sri Lanka
+Mahabodhi Society of Sri Lanka

-As President of the Mahabodhi Society of Sri Lanka, Upatissa Thero has been involved in initiatives aimed at maintaining religious and cultural links between Sri Lanka and other Buddhist countries, including Japan, China, Myanmar, and Thailand through inter-monastic cooperation and cultural exchange programmes.
-During his presidency, the society participated in establishing Buddhist temples and educational centres serving both monastic and lay communities.
-In collaboration with the Japanese philanthropist Takiko Yoshida, the Yoshida Shokanji International School and several early childhood education centres were established in Sri Lanka.

-In March 2015, together with other senior members of the Mahabodhi Society, he extended an invitation to the 14th Dalai Lama to visit Sri Lanka.
-Although the Dalai Lama expressed interest in visiting specific sacred sites in Sri Lanka, the visit did not take place due to visa restrictions.
+As President of the Mahabodhi Society of Sri Lanka, Upatissa Thero has been involved in maintaining links between Sri Lanka and other Buddhist countries.
+In 2015, he and other senior members of the Society extended an invitation to the 14th Dalai Lama to visit Sri Lanka; the visit did not take place due to visa restrictions.